maxmind/geoipupdate/doc/GeoIP.conf.md

 `LicenseKey`

 :   Your case-sensitive MaxMind license key.
-This can be overriden at run time
+This can be overridden at run time
-    by the `GEOIPUPDATE_LICENSE_KEY` environment variables.
+    by the `GEOIPUPDATE_LICENSE_KEY` environment variable.

 `EditionIDs`